swisspost-yellowcube/yellowcube-php/docs/order/30-get-order-reply.md

 title: Order Reply (WAR)
 ---

-Order replies are goods issue confirmations.
+Order replies are a list of goods issue confirmations.

 GoodsIssue
 :   The goods issue confirmation is the answer to a order (WAB).
 The distance seller receives it after